amanullahshah32/CSE499A/README.md

 0033.4545dfdfgfgdfd
 ## Overviewgfh hg012fgfdfd02ijSDdhjhj
 6556dfddf5656oiiuuo
-This project aims to revolutionize the traditional attendance process by using face recognition for automated and secure attendance marking.
+This project aims to revolutionize the traditional attendance process by uyhsing face recognition for automated and secure attendance marking.
 The system captures facial images, recognizes individuals, and records their attendance in real time, reducing manual effort and minimizing errors. dsfdf
 ## Featuresdsfdf
 5665ijoijhj